vutran/wpmvc/README.md

 # Features
  - Create and organize application specific Models and Views
- - Manage third-party PHP libraries/packages with Composer
+ - Manage PHP packages with Composer
- - Manage and compile static assets with Grunt
-   - Install third-party Frontend libraries with Bower
+ - Managed JS packages with NPM
-   - Frontend development with CoffeeScript, SASS and Bourbon
+ - Bundle assets with webpack
-   - Image and SVG minifications
+ - Develop with ES6 in the front-end

 # General Documentation